From Prague Vaclav Havel Airport to the main railway station

 Reservations can be made on some Czech Railways (České drahy) trains and are required (sold automatically with the ticket) on Czech Railways Pendelino trains.
 A reservation or a first-class ticket is recommended on a Friday afternoon out of Prague and on a Sunday evening into Prague, when trains are likely to be crowded.

-Taxis are to be avoided by foreigners in the Czech Republic, as we are generally considered ‘fair game’.
+Taxi are to be avoided by foreigners in the Czech Republic, as we are generally considered ‘fair game’.
 Uber may be less unreliable, as they try to stop their drivers setting their own prices.
 If you need to take a taxi to Prague airport to catch a Sunday evening flight, get someone with local knowledge to help you negotiate a price and to locate your driver.
 A taxi driver can get you from Pardubice racecourse to Prague airport in about two hours.
 A taxi from Prague airport to Pardubice is not recommended.
-The price should be about CzK 2 500, but you may be put under pressure to pay considerably more.